Kirby: Planet Robobot: Development

+Susie was created by Akihiro Kanno, Shinya Kumazaki, Tsuyoshi Fujita, Etsuko Sato and Kenichiro Kita.
+According to Shinya Kumazaki, Susie's name comes from Sūji, a Japanese word for Digit.

+Star Dream was voiced by Shinya Kumazaki's pet cat, Tom and its weathercock was voiced by Hirokazu Ando's pet chicken, Nago.

+Kirby: Planet Robobot was originally going to be titled Kirby Triple Deluxe 2, Kirby: HAGANE, Kirby: Robot Planet and Roborobo Planet.

+This is the last Kirby game Satoru Iwata produced, as he died of bile duct cancer on July 11, 2015, nine months before the game was released.

 The game was unveiled at a Nintendo Direct on March 3, 2016.
 A set of Kirby themed amiibo (consisting of Kirby, King Dedede, Meta Knight, and Waddle Dee) has been released with the game's release date, and offer unique gameplay changes.
 The game was released in Japan on April 28, 2016, and in June 2016 worldwide.
 A demo for the game was released through the Nintendo eShop on July 21, 2016.

 Following the release of the original game, it was announced from an April 2017 Nintendo Direct that two minigames from Planet Robobot would be released as standalone titles in honor of Kirby's 25th anniversary.
 The first, released in April 2017, is Team Kirby Clash Deluxe, which expands on the minigame's action role-playing elements with additional levels and features.
 It is free to download and play, though in-game currency can be bought through microtransactions.
-The second, released in July 2017, is Kirby's Blowout Blast, a 3D platformer based on the gameplay of Kirby 3D Rumble.Team Kirby Clash Deluxe would later receive a follow up on the Nintendo Switch in September 2019, titled Super Kirby Clash, using the Kirby Star Allies engine.
+The second, released in July 2017, is Kirby's Blowout Blast, a 3D platformer based on the gameplay of Kirby 3D Rumble.

+Team Kirby Clash Deluxe would later receive a follow-up on the Nintendo Switch in September 2019, titled Super Kirby Clash, using the Kirby Star Allies engine.
 It features online play, more quests, and more gear.
 Like its predecessor, it is free to download and play, but contains microtransactions to buy in-game currency.